mysql/mysql-utilities/doc/man/mysqlprocgrep.rst

 DESCRIPTION
 -----------

-This utility scans the process lists for all the servers specified using instances of the :option:`--server` option and either prints the result (the default) or executes certain actions on it.
-The process-matching conditions are specified as command options.
-For a process to match, all conditions must match.
+This utility scans the process lists for the servers specified using instances of the :option:`--server` option and selects those that match the conditions specified using the :option:`--age` and --match-xxx options.
+For a process to match, all conditions given must match.
+The utility then either prints the selected processes (the default) or executes certain actions on them.

 To specify how to display output, use one of the following values with the :option:`--format` option: